By Nicole Yuen

 8. Review the organization of your website.

 Ensure there is a logical flow of your website and that the who/what/why of your business is clear to any website visitor.
-Revisit your value proposition and messages, and tighten up copy where it makes sense.
+Revisit your value proposition and messages, and tighten up the copy where it makes sense.
 Don’t forget about your mobile website so ensure visitors have as great an experience with your mobile content as they do with your online content.

 9. Analyze your influencer strategy.